microbit-foundation/dev-docs/latest-revision/latest-revision-accessories.md

 Accessories that make use of the [large ring pins,](http://tech.microbit.org/hardware/edgeconnector/)  should be unaffected by this revision.

-The edge connector should be completley compatible electrically; The latest revision has one additional non-shared GPIO, all other pins and pin modes are compatible.
+The edge connector should be completely compatible electrically; The latest revision has one additional non-shared GPIO, all other pins and pin modes are compatible.

 There are inevitably small layout differences in the placement of the components, and the possible implications of these is covered below.